anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 ## Setup the project

 I broke this up into small chunks for easy digestion.
+Get it, `cos this is food for thought ☜(˚▽˚)☞

-### Configure `mysql`
+### Configure mysql
-This is done once at the beginning, using this sql script
+This is done once at the beginning, using this sql script:

 ```
 CREATE DATABASE IF NOT EXISTS `books` COLLATE 'utf8_general_ci' ;